 A major part of raising your brand’s profile is be perceived as an expert by potential customers, who may or may not choose your services based on what they can learn from you.

-With an issue as complex as eye-health, a large proportion of consumers are still uneducated as to how they can minimise the risk to their eyes.
+With complex issues such as respiratory illnesses, a large proportion of consumers are still uneducated as to how they can minimise the risk to these infections.
 In fact, thought leadership content is a great way of educating and building trust with your target audience on any relevant health related subjects.

-PHA operate a newsroom mentality and regularly write thought leadership articles to a national standard.
-We place our client’s insight in top-tier opinion slots, and just this week have secured pieces with Euronews, The Independent and The Mirror.
+PHA operate a newsroom mentality and regularly write thought leadership articles to a national standard and regularly place our client’s insight in top-tier opinion slots.

 Top tier profiling